-58 Chicago, South Shore and South Bend Railroad, Authorization for Expenditure 655, Mar.
+58 Chi., S. Shore & S. Bend R.R., AFE 655, Mar.
 12, 1931.

 The short and happy evolution of the South Shore Line passenger car fleet: the first coaches were delivered in 1926.
 The smoking compartment was beyond the door at the center of the image.
 The seats in the main compartment were upholstered in green patterned "cut, no-cut" German mohair; the seats in the smoking compartment were imitation leather.
 Car #3 at Pullman, 13 July 1926.
 (Photographer credit: John P. Van Vorst for Pullman Car & Manufacturing Company).